CEI-lab/ece3400-2018/docs/Grading/Milestone_score.md

 _Milestone 3 will be graded as follows:_

 * 5 points: Simulated maze exploration
-* 5 points: Robot which successfully transmits all necessary maze information to the screen
+* 5 points: Robot which successfully transmits all necessary maze information to the screen (it doesn't have to explore a maze or actively detect treasures/walls, it should simply be able to send maze information to the screen)

 _Milestone 4 will be graded as follows:_